Festival of Sail

 2 night minimum.

 If booking online, please select FESTIVAL OF SAIL from the Rate Plan drop down box above or call 541.756.8800 ext 3 for assistance with your reservation.
 A 2-night minimum is required.
+Complimentary parking is available for hotel guests.

 Don’t miss your chance to see these historic ships!